Let’s talk about email marketing for bloggers.

 In order to be successful with your blog email marketing (in terms of driving traffic and monetizing your content), you’ll need a clear strategy.
 Here’s mine.

 Top performers in any field, from sports to business, set goals for themselves to focus their performance and prioritize their time and resources.

 Here are a few goals you may want to consider for your own email marketing efforts:

 Increase engagement: Maybe you’ve already started collecting email addresses and sending newsletters.
-Now you need to focus your efforts increasing engagement.
+Now you need to focus your efforts on increasing engagement.
 After all, having a massive list is worthless if your audience is not taking action.
-Engagement could come in the form of opens, click through, social shares or even email responses.
+Engagement could come in the form of opens, click-throughs, social shares, or even email responses.

 Grow traffic and increase conversions: As you advance in the email marketing game and develop products and services to sell to your audience, you’re naturally going to focus on increasing conversions.
 Email is a great tool for both nurturing leads and converting them into paying customers.

 2. Create a strategic plan of action

 Now that you’ve determined your goals, you can start building your email strategy.